nih-cfde/training-and-engagement/hackmd/UNIX.md

 #### Lesson Overview

 This lesson introduces the UNIX command line to scientists and clinicians who need to use cloud-based and remote computers for basic and biomedical research.

-These commands used in today's workshop are commonly used by practitioners across disciplines.
+The commands used in today's workshop are commonly used by practitioners across disciplines.
 By practicing the commands, you will gain familiarity with the command line and confidence as a programmer.
 These commands can be used on a local or remote computer.
 We hope that you notice an improvement in the speed and reproducibility of your bioinformatics workflow.

 :::success
-#### Today's Learning Goals
+#### In this workshop, you will learn to

 * Understand basic UNIX command structure
 * Navigate through hierarchical directory structures